-Over the last few years (pre-COVID-19) my podcast co-host and friend David Bobis floated around an idea of doing a web-series about business, marketing, startups, and things that we learned over the last decade and a bit.
+Over the last few years (pre-COVID-19) my podcast co-host and friend David Bobis floated around the idea of doing a web series about business, marketing, startups, and things that we learned over the last decade and a bit.

 A lot of these conversations happened over quite a few drinks and while it was something we thought about a lot, nothing ever materialised out of those conversations.

 Cut to 2020, again over a few drinks, COVID-19 decides to ruin the year for most of us, and David is back in Singapore.
 He is based in Australia, while I am based in Singapore.

 We are out having drinks, and –lo-and-behold– there are talks about the lockdown and everyone is worried.
 Going out and hanging around in crowds is discouraged and we look for alternative ways to catch up as friends.

 “Why don’t we start a podcast?”